inlined/blog/bouyancy.md

 normal breath and slowly "sip" the fresh air back in.
 If you want to go shallower, breath in more than a normal breath and slowly exhale.
 You can even use this trick to help find the right depth for your BCD rather than adjusting your BCD for your depth.
-If your BCD makes you _slightly_ positively bouyant, exhale deeply to decrease your bouyancy.
+If your BCD makes you _slightly_ positively buoyant, exhale deeply to decrease your bouyancy.
 If you decrease it enough to sink, the increased water pressure will compress your BCD and make you neutrally bouyant when you resume normal breathing.